Fisher (musician): International Dance Music Awards

 The International Dance Music Awards is an annual awards ceremony held in Miami Beach, Florida, United States as a major part of the Winter Music Conference.
-The awards commenced in 1985.
+The awards commenced ran from 1985 to 2020.

 Grammy Awards

 The Grammy Award is an award presented by the Recording Academy to recognize achievement in the music industry.
 The awards commenced in 1959.

+Queensland Music Awards

+The Queensland Music Awards (previously known as Q Song Awards) are annual awards celebrating Queensland, Australia's brightest emerging artists and established legends.
+They commenced in 2006.